radiant-rstats/docs/multivariate/app/prmap.md

 In the plot we see that Whole foods and Cub foods are perceived as more comparable on the attributes for which we have data than, for example, Whole foods and Wal-Mart.
 From the plot a manager might conclude that the brands that are closest together in the map are perceived as close substitutes and, hence, close competitors in the minds of consumers.

 An important limitation of a map without attribute information, e.g., based on (dis)similarity data, is that it is difficult to interpret why brands are located close together or far apart.
-By adding the attribute arrows to the map as shown above our understanding of the brand positions in the maps is significantly enhanced.
+By adding the attribute arrows to the map, as shown above, our understanding of the brand positions in the maps is significantly enhanced.
 For example, Jewel and Dominick's are positioned higher in the map because they are perceived to offer consumers higher levels of convenience.
-Similarly, Cub foods, and particularly Whole foods offer higher levels of customer service and quality products.
+Similarly, Cub foods, and particularly Whole foods, offer higher levels of customer service and quality products.
 We can also infer which available attributes are most strongly linked to consumer preferences.
-Segment 2 if primarily concerned with Convenience which may explain the higher preference scores for Jewel and Dominick's.
-Similarly Segment 2 cares most for Good value and very little for Assortment.
+Segment 2 is primarily concerned with Convenience which may explain the higher preference scores for Jewel and Dominick's.
+Similarly, Segment 2 cares most about Good value and very little for Assortment.
 This segment prefers to shop at Treasure Island and Wal-Mart.

 ### Report > Rmd

 Add code to <a href="https://radiant-rstats.github.io/docs/data/report.html" target="_blank">_Report > Rmd_</a> to (re)create the analysis by clicking the <i title="report results" class="fa fa-edit"></i> icon on the bottom left of your screen or by pressing `ALT-enter` on your keyboard.

-To add, for example, a title to the plot use `title(main = "Attribute-based perceptual map")`.
-See the <a href="https://cran.r-project.org/doc/manuals/R-intro.html#Low_002dlevel-plotting-command" target="_blank">R graphics</a> documentation for additional information.